 Probably your form is a lot bigger than the one that I show here.
 Size the form by dragging

-the bottom left corner of the window's frame, just as you would do with any other window.
+the bottom right corner of the window's frame, just as you would do with any other window.

 - Time to save your work: in the File menu, select Save All.